 Q: Are there any footwear or dress requirements for Dance?

 A: Students must bring a pair of tights or shorts to change into for each lesson.
-No specific footwear is required, however, if students own dance shoes (such as jazz shoes) it is suggested that these are worn.
+No specific footwear is required, but if students own dance shoes (such as jazz shoes), these are suggested.

 Drama